Skip to Main Content

 Pregnant Moms

-Pregnancy can put you at higher risk for getting the flu and put your unborn baby at risk, too.
-But getting a flu shot can help protect you and your baby.
+Pregnancy can put you and your baby at higher risk for flu and related complications.
+Getting a flu shot can help protect you and your baby.
+Speak to your doctor about keeping your growing family healthy.

 Children and Families